sczerwinski/sczerwinski.github.io/_posts/2017-05-14-delegating-android-shared-preferences-in-kotlin.md

             Context.MODE_PRIVATE);
 ```

-Or, if multiple preferences files are not needed, you may use the default shared preferences:
+Or, if multiple preferences files are not needed, we may use the default shared preferences:

 ```java
 SharedPreferences sharedPreferences =
         PreferenceManager.getDefaultSharedPreferences(this);
 ```

-To retrieve a `String` value, you may use `getString()` method, which requires the name
+To retrieve a `String` value, we may use `getString()` method, which requires the name
 of the preference, and the default value, returned if the preference does not exist:

 ```java